mikeNickaloff/BlockWars6/README.md

 # Block Wars 6

-The last open-source version of this game will be available upt o version 3.0.0
+The open-source version of this game will be available until v2.9.9..      v3.0 beta will be closed source.

 ## `Progress`